Ayushthapa123/graco-next-api/README.md

 ## Overview

-This project is a GraphQL pass-through API that acts as a middleware between your application and Commercetools' APIs.
-It's built using Next.js, though it's specifically used as a backend service rather than a full-stack application.
+This project is a GraphQL pass-through API that acts as a middle layer between your application and Commercetools' APIs.
+It's built using Next.js, though it's specifically used as a full-stack rather than a backend.
 Currently, it implements two main functionalities as a Proof of Concept (POC):

 - Product details retrieval
 - Categories retrieval